Getting Started

 marimo run your_notebook.py

-Automatically translate Jupyter notebooks to marimo notebooks with marimo convert:
+Automatically convert Jupyter notebooks to marimo notebooks with marimo convert:

 The marimo editor natively supports GitHub Copilot, an AI pair programmer, similar to VS Code.